Skip to main content Scroll Top

 What you can do:

 Secretarial memos are difficult to oppose because they are internal documents.
 This means that, like the Executive Order that preceded it, the emergency declaration does not directly create or change any law or regulation—it instead informs those within the agency on how to interpret and enforce those laws.
-However, knowing the contents of memos like these can better inform readers on the context and motivations of seemingly innocuous developments that they do have a say in, such as the Fix Our Forests Act (FOFA).
+However, knowing the contents of memos like these can better inform readers on the context and motivations of related developments where they do have a say, such as the Fix Our Forests Act (FOFA).

 Date of release: